Boot-Error/Poem-Titler/README.md

 Poem-Titler
 ===========

-Generates peom titles by relating words in the peom with synonyms and giving the possible matches.
+Generates peom titles by relating words in the poem with synonyms and giving the possible matches.

 ```sh
 $ pip install -r requirements.txt